Error Code 14

 What Does Code 14 Mean?

-Status code 14 on the Bryant 355MAV indicates an ignition lockout — the furnace attempted to light the burners 4 times and failed each time.
-The control board locks out the gas valve and will automatically reset after 3 hours.
+Status code 14 on the Bryant 355MAV is an ignition lockout.
+The furnace tried to light and prove a flame, failed the allowed number of times, and shut itself down as a safety measure.
+The control will automatically attempt to reset after 3 hours.

 Common Causes